 This map of logging scars sites overlaid on boreal caribou ranges in NW Ontario shows previous caribou habitat remaining barren long after logging has ended.
 This is hindering the recovery of boreal caribou.
 Ontario presumes these areas grow back and yet the Wildlands’ independent investigation shows they do not.
 Logging scars are a blind spot in MNRF’s management regime.
 If we are going to recover boreal caribou in this country, we can’t allow the creation of more logging scars.
 We can’t allow industry to open up the last remaining intact boreal forests.

 We know of at least 50 other species at risk that overlap with forestry operations.
-The current situation, which the MNRF is proposing be made the permanent solution, fails to protect and recover species.
+The current situation, permanently exempts logging operations from protecting and recovering species.
 The approach seeks only to mitigate harm which is contrary to the purpose of the Endangered Species Act (ESA).
 See Table 1 comparing the ESA and the Crown Forest Sustainability Act (CFSA) regimes.
 For over a decade Ontario promised to reconcile the two legal regimes.
-Now the Ford government is walking away from that and proposing instead to permanently exempt forestry from the ESA in order to reduce red tape and double logging.
+Now the Ford government has walked away from that and instead to permanently exempted forestry from the ESA in order to reduce red tape and double logging.

 The second table provides a real world example of how the two legal systems differ with respect to threatened boreal caribou.